PEXANE2/azure-docs.tr-tr/articles/role-based-access-control/tutorial-custom-role-powershell.md

     AssignableScopes : {/subscriptions/00000000-0000-0000-0000-000000000000}
     ```

-1. Kullanılacak `PSRoleDefintion` özel rolünüz güncelleştirmek için ilk olarak nesne [Get-AzRoleDefinition](/powershell/module/az.resources/get-azroledefinition) rolü almak için komutu.
+1. To use the `PSRoleDefintion` object to update your custom role, first use the [Get-AzRoleDefinition](/powershell/module/az.resources/get-azroledefinition) command to get the role.

     ```azurepowershell
     $role = Get-AzRoleDefinition "Reader Support Tickets"